jarusll/the-logs/index.md

 # 2022-08-02

-Slept all day, played some valorant and read about Socialism.
+Slept all day, played some valorant.

 # 2022-08-01